Payout API

 Let's consider a typical case where your service uses a company eWallet to pay customers, employees, etc.

-Let's take a quick look at how you'll use the Korapay API to implement the workflow for this use case.
+Let's take a quick look at how you'll use the Kora API to implement the workflow for this use case.
 First, we'll look at your high-level workflow.
 Then we'll explain how to implement the workflow in detail.
 We'll use a sample code to bring the workflow to life.

 Workflow - Payout to customer’s bank account